 Organizations wishing to meet Chrome's demands must have the ability to find every installation of all certificates that chain up to Symantec.
 That means they will need to locate certificates from potentially dozens of CAs from which they've purchased a digital certificate.
 Such a process would consume significant time and resources if performed manually.

-Fortunately, companies can save themselves unnecessary effort using Venafi Cloud.
-The solution provides customers with a list of Symantec-issued certificates as well as the installation locations of all electronic documents that chain up to a Symantec root certificate.
-With this knowledge, organizations can begin requesting replacement certificates manually, or they can configure Venafi Cloud to automate the replacement certificate issuance process through Venafi's integrations with SaltStack, Docker, or Terraform DevOps.
+Fortunately, companies can save themselves unnecessary effort using TLS Protect Cloud.
+The solution provides customers with a list certificates issued by a given CA as well as the installation locations of all electronic documents that chain up to a that CA's root certificate.
+With this knowledge, organizations can begin requesting replacement certificates manually, or they can configure TLS Protect Cloud to automate the replacement certificate issuance process through Venafi's integrations with SaltStack, Docker, or Terraform DevOps.
 Whichever replacement method they choose, enterprises will spare themselves potential downtime, associated brand damage, and lost revenue.